 Parish and town council's responsibilities

 Surrey also has a number of parish and town councils.
 They have differing responsibilities.
-Contact The Surrey County Association of Parish and Town Councils (SCAPTC) for further information.
+Gov.uk provides details on their information about how local councils work.
 You could also contact your local borough or district council for more information.